danvk/aoc2024/README.md

 Part 1 is (hopefully) not too bad.
 I assume part 2 will ask us to do a trillion steps, in which case my guess is that this all repeats after 103*101 steps.
 Or if not, then at least each individual robot will repeat with some cycle.

+… wow was that ever not what I expected.
+Things I tried:

+- Symmetric (according to quadrants) -- too many
+- Symmetric (truly) -- none
+- Look at first 100 -- nope
+- Look for states where an unusual number of robots have neighbors.
+Bingo!

 ## Day 15

 Part 1: (hopefully) not as bad as I'd thought, shoving is just a matter of finding the next open square in that direction and swapping two cells.